Linni Meister: Music career

 Meister began singing at an early age and began choir practice at age seven.
 Her professional music career began in summer 2007 after her participation in Robinsonekspedisjonen 2007, when she recorded a cover version of the Destiny's Child song "Survivor", which was released by C+C Records.
 It was panned by critics, amongst them the main Norwegian newspaper VG.
 The next year she recorded "Where My Limo At", an ironic song about the life in the spotlight, and in May 2009 she released the music single "My Ass", which entered the iTunes Stores list of the 100 best selling singles in Norway.
 "My Ass" was released in connection with the Norwegian horror-comedy film Dead Snow and the music video, where Linni appears nude, received extra attention both for Meister and the film itself.

 Other ventures

 In 2006 Meister was robbed of her private films containing pornographic material with her then-boyfriend, Big Brother contestant Kristian Hilberg.
 The film contains images from their trip abroad in 2006.
 The video was uploaded to various pornographic websites within hours of being stolen.
 Meister tried to make a deal with pornography producer Thomas Rocco Hansen so she could earn money for the film, but the deal never materialized and the situation led to Meister being sacked from Team Aylar.
 During Christmas 2008 Meister attracted attention when she appeared in FHM magazine, as readers could scrape the bikini off an image of her in the manner of a scratchcard.
 Meister has also regularly worked since 2007 in FHM, as a sex-columnist in her "Ask Linni" section.

+In 2014, she became poker ambassador for NordicBet ahead of the Norwegian Poker Championship.